 X-rays, ultrasound, or CT scans of the kidneys or urinary tract may show calcium deposits or a blockage.

-If symptoms are present or your calcium level is very high, surgery may be needed to remove the parathyroid gland that is overproducing the hormone.
+If you have symptoms or your calcium level is very high, you may need surgery to remove the parathyroid gland that is overproducing the hormone.

-The outlook depends on the specific type of hyperparathyroidism.
+Outlook depends on the cause of hyperparathyroidism.

 - Review date: